mrniceguy127/16-bit-cpu/README.md

 **Input Device:**
 Seen to the right of the PC.
 It acts as an input device, but I could not really simulate it well due to the limitations of the software I was using.
-  MODE: Toggles write mode on when one, and read otherwise.
+- **MODE**: Toggles write mode on when one, and read otherwise.
-  NEXT: Retrieves the next piece of stored information within the input device.
+- **NEXT**: Retrieves the next piece of stored information within the input device.
-  RESETINDEX: Resets the current position be read/written to in the input device.
+- **RESETINDEX**: Resets the current position be read/written to in the input device.
-  DATAOUT: The data currently being indexed.
+- **DATAOUT**: The data currently being indexed.